 - Lifting the freeze creates extra work for you.
 The FTC requires that credit bureaus must unfreeze your account upon your request (they must do it within one hour if you request online or by phone, or within three business days if you make your request by mail).
 But you do have to make the request.
 This means that anytime you want to apply for a new line of credit, or perform some action that requires a credit check, you will need to take action.
 And you need to contact each bureau individually to have it done.

 - It’s not a 100% guarantee against credit fraud or identity theft.
 A freeze protects you from identity thieves looking to open new credit lines or loans under your name, but it does not protect you from fraud against existing accounts.
 If someone has access to your credit card information or Social Security number, they can still commit fraud.
 In order to protect against those types of thefts, monitor your accounts closely.
 Take advantage of checking your free credit report from AnnualCreditReport.com, which you can pull weekly until April 2022 (then just once a year after that from each credit bureau), and check your credit score with LendingTree’s free tool.

 Is a credit freeze right for you?

 Since credit freezes are free and don’t affect your credit score, there isn’t much downside to taking the extra security measure.
-You can also get free fraud alert protection that lasts for one year, and victims of identity theft are protected for seven years.
+You can also get free fraud alert protection by registering with one or all three credit bureaus that lasts for one year, and victims of identity theft are protected for seven years.
 Members of the military on active duty also get free fraud alert protection for one year and can opt out of prescreened credit card offers for two years.
 Prices for credit monitoring depend on the provider.

 Whether you’re a victim of credit or identity fraud or choosing to be proactive against these crimes, freezing is probably your best option for protecting yourself.
 You can freeze your accounts online, by phone or in writing with the three credit bureaus: